-- 1. Currently, the Web server reads the entire file into memory before sending it.
+- 1. Currently, the Web server sends the file one character at a time.
+That's horribly inefficient.
+Change the server to send the file in chunks of some arbitrary size.
+See the next option, too. - 2.
+Currently, the Web server reads the entire file into memory before sending it.
 That's an inefficient approach if the file is large, and if the file is really large the server will break.
-Fix the server to read and send in small chunks (4K-8K is a good size). - 2.
-Currently, the Web server handles only one HTTP request at a time.
+Fix the server to read and send in small chunks (4K-8K is a good size).

+- 3. Currently, the Web server handles only one HTTP request at a time.
 Implement a multithreaded server that is capable of serving multiple requests simultaneously.
 Using Python threading, first create a main thread in which your modified server listens for clients at a fixed port.
 When it receives a TCP connection request from a client, it will set up the TCP connection through another port and service the client request in a separate thread.
-There will be a separate TCP connection in a separate thread for each request/response pair.

-- 3. Extend the server to support HTTP/1.1's ability to fetch multiple files over one connection.
+There will be a separate TCP connection in a separate thread for each request/response pair. - 4.
+Extend the server to support HTTP/1.1's ability to fetch multiple files over one connection.
 Note that you can do so only if the original GET specifies HTTP/1.1.
-You will need to generate a Content-Length header, loop to service multiple requests, and respond appropriately when the client closes the connection. - 4.
+You will need to generate a Content-Length header, loop to service multiple requests, and respond appropriately when the client closes the connection. - 5.
 Instead of using a browser, write your own HTTP client to test your server.
 Your client will connect to the server using a TCP connection, send an HTTP request to the server, and display the server response as an output.
 You can assume that the HTTP request sent is a GET method.
 The client should take command-line arguments specifying the server IP address or host name, the port at which the server is listening, and the path at which the requested object is stored at the server.
 The following is a sample input command format for running the client.

-./client.py server host server port filename
+./client.py server\host server\port filename